Cornelii/TIL/javascript/javascript.md

 #### 2.  `await` operator
 await only can be used in `async` function.

-`await` keyword halts the execution of an `async` function until a promise is no longer pending.
+`await` keyword halts the following executions of an `async` function until a promise is no longer pending.

 example
 ```javascript